Madagascar holidays: Q&A with the experts

 Is Madagascar a good place to take the family?

 Yes!
 Provided the kids are older, absolutely.
 It can be a wonderful destination for active families who enjoy the outdoors.
-In particular, the beautiful offshore islands like the Nosy Be archipelago or Ile Sainte Marie are home to some excellent lodges which are well-equipped to cater for families.
+In particular, the beautiful offshore islands like the Nosy Be archipelago; Ile Sainte Marie are home to some excellent lodges which are well-equipped to cater for families.
+Upscale properties like Anjajavy and Miavana make Madagascar a great destination for the most discerning of travellers who have a taste for something out of the ordinary with a little light adventure.

 Where's the best place to see...